ha-smean/intro-c-/README.md

 ## pass by reference
 passing by the reference does change its value of the argument
-### using the character '&' before the argument variable, will send the reference and will be affected if the function (method) changes its
+### using the character '&' before the argument variable, will send the reference affecting the value of the argument if modified in the function

 ![image](https://user-images.githubusercontent.com/88512549/151243281-ddb69d65-64e8-4697-8645-25d12975667d.png)